-We agreed when we were here we would not move again until, at the very least, our oldest had finished High School.
+My husband and I agreed we would not move again until, at the very least, our oldest had finished High School.

-We had purchased a trailer when we first moved here, and the plan had been to only live in it for a year or so, then sell/rent it and buy a bigger house.
+We had purchased a trailer when we first moved here, and the plan had been to only live in it for a year, then sell/rent it and buy a bigger house.

-However, our payment on the house was small, and we discovered we didn’t need anything more significant, so we stayed a little longer.
+However, our payment on the house was small, and we discovered we didn’t need anything more, so we stayed a little longer.